bevyengine/bevy-website/release-content/0.16/release-notes/gpu_driven_rendering.md

 Bevy's current GPU-driven rendering isn't the end of the story.
 There's a sizable amount of potential future work to be done:

 * Bevy 0.16 only supports GPU-driven rendering for the 3D pipeline, but the techniques are equally applicable to the 2D pipeline.
-Future versions of Bevy could support 2D GPU-driven rendering as well.
+Future versions of Bevy should support GPU-driven rendering for 2D mesh rendering, sprites, UI, and so on.

-* Morph targets currently force objects to CPU-driven rendering.
+* Bevy currently draws objects with morph targets using CPU-driven rendering.
 This is something we plan to address in the future.
+Note that the presence of objects with morph targets doesn't prevent objects that don't have morph targets from being drawn with GPU-driven rendering.

+* In the future, a portion of the GPU-driven rendering infrastructure could be ported to platforms that don't support the full set of features, offering some performance improvements on those platforms.
+For example, even on WebGL 2 the renderer could make use of the material allocator to pack data more efficiently.

 * We're watching new API features, such as [Vulkan device generated commands] and [Direct3D 12 work graphs], with interest.
 These would allow future versions of Bevy to offload even more work to the GPU, such as sorting of transparent objects.
 While figuring out how to unify these disparate APIs in a single renderer will be a challenge, the future possibilities in this space are exciting.